phantomaton-ai/phantomaton/README.md

 - Syntax: `/install(module:module-name)`
 - Multiple modules can be installed
-- Modules must be pre-installed via npm
+- Modules must be pre-installed via `npm`

 ## Extensibility 💫

 Phantomaton is designed to be modular.
-Extend functionality through the [Phantomaton Plugins](https://github.com/phantomaton-ai/phantomaton-plugins) project:
+Extend functionality through the [Phantomaton Plugins](https://github.com/phantomaton-ai/phantomaton-plugins) project.

-- Create custom modules
-- Add project-specific configurations
-- Expand interaction capabilities

 ## Contributing 🦄